epinio/docs/docs/howtos/customization/using_custom_service_values.md

 ### Basic array, simple value

-This example assumes that the field value is of a simple type `T`, i.e. `string`, `integer`, `number`, or `bool`.
+This example assumes that the field value is of a simple type `T`, that is, `string`, `integer`, `number`, or `bool`.

-Note how the field name in the service spec does not mention that `bar` is an array.
+The field name in the service spec doesn't mention that `bar` is an array.
-Here the name `foo.bar`, in the service spec, describes the path to the field.
+Here, the name `foo.bar`, in the service spec, describes the path to the field.

 <pre>
 <table>